 “How likely are you to recommend this product or service to a friend or colleague?”

-Customers can then select an option from a scale of 0 to 10, where 0 means that the customer isn’t likely to recommend the product or service at all, and a 10 is highly likely to recommend.
+Customers can then select an option from a scale of 0 to 10, where 0 means that you're dealing with unhappy customers who aren’t likely to recommend the product or service at all, and a 10 means that you have happy, enthusiastic customers who are highly likely to recommend.

 These answers are then segmented into 3 different categories.